algorithmiaio/sample-apps/recipes/language-detector/readme.md

 This simple Python script will examine all the .txt and .docx files in a directory, identify the language of each file, and move them into subdirectories according to their ISO 639 language code ('en', 'fr', etc).

+For the full blog post related to this recipe, see [Build Your Own Language Detection Microservice](http://blog.algorithmia.com/build-your-own-language-detection-microservice/).

 ## Getting Started

 Create a free [Algorithmia account](https://algorithmia.com/signup), and install the Algorithmia Python client and the python-docx package: